What is cold agglutinin disease?

 Haptoglobin:

-a protein in the blood whose job it is to find haemoglobin that has been released from destroyed red blood cells and flag it for recycling
+a protein in the blood whose job it is to find hemoglobin that has been released from destroyed red blood cells and flag it for recycling

 Reticulocytes icon